CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 ## 4.3 Running a 2nd instance of the website container

 While the website container has the API running, we want to spin up a 2nd instance of the website container.
 This will simulate a load-balanced environment.

+*Node : By using the same volumes for media and logs, both containers will share the storage on the docker host, and thus the media library and logs will be shared between the containers.*

 **Action:** Run the following command to start the 2nd container.